Reppie Authoring Guide

 Description:

-1. Press your forearm into the floor and lift your hips so that your body forms a straight line from ankles to head.
+3. Press your forearm into the floor and lift your hips so your body forms a diagonal from ankles to head.

 Muscles: obliques, abs, side delts Equipment (+): (none) Tags (#): #core, #isometric, #unilateral, #bodyweight equipment_free: true Media: image, side-on, full-body.